Soul Calibur 2

 bothered me that the characters always have the same set of quotes during their intros / win poses

-in the VS mode, but if you play through the 1-player Arcade mode, characters
+in the Versus mode, but if you play through the 1-player Arcade mode, characters

 nearly EVERY battle.
 Why didn't that awesomeness crossover into the VS